NinjaDanz3r/NinjaOctopushBurgersOfDoom/README.md

 Class names are in PascalCase, methods and variables in camelCase.
 Classes should be implemented in their own header-files with accompanying .cpp-files.
 These files should have the same filename as the name of the class (with the same capitalization).
 Source files implementing other functionality should be named in camelCase.

 'using namespace' in a header file is strictly forbidden; it's acceptable in .cpp-files.

+GLSL shaders should be stored in shaderName_type.glsl files in Resources, where shaderName is the name of the shader (eg. "default") and type is the type of shader (eg. "fragment", "geometry" or "vertex").
+Example: "default_vertex.glsl".